phoebe-project/phoebe-project.org/README.md

 * changelog and patch-release information (including knowing the latest patch-version for each release to render install instructions) is pulled from the README on the master branch of the [phoebe2 repository](http://github.com/phoebe-project/phoebe2).
 * documentation is pulled from the [phoebe2-docs repository](http://github.com/phoebe-project/phoebe2-docs) where each branch in the repository corresponds to a minor release of PHOEBE available on the documentation page.
-* workshop information will eventually be pulled from the corresponding branches in the [phoebe2-workshop](http://github.com/phoebe-project/phoebe2-workshop).
+* workshop information is pulled from the corresponding branches in the [phoebe2-workshop](http://github.com/phoebe-project/phoebe2-workshop).

 ## Dependencies